 Expectations for students and educators have never been higher.
 Students today must be prepared for a dynamic, global economy—one that calls on people to use data more thoughtfully, think creatively, and work productively in teams.
 By looking to the future of education, we can take advantage of new technologies and strategies to help all students learn better, and be better prepared for the future.

-From the Center for eLearning, Drs.
-Jeff Borden and Rob Kadel have crafted a vision of the future that integrates technology, neuroscience, and educational psychology into everyday life to make anytime, anywhere learning possible.
+The Center for eLearning crafted a vision of the future that integrates technology, neuroscience, and educational psychology into everyday life to make anytime, anywhere learning possible.
 These videos demonstrate how innovative connections among technology, content, and life beyond formal schooling can change how we think of learning.

 These videos show just a few of the products, services, and ideas currently at work and in development at Pearson, and how they might come together in the future.
 Although these connections depend on technologies that Pearson itself is not directly creating, the use of such technologies to enhance learning is authentic.